alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/dates.md

 If you also need to show information like availability, embed the calendar in the page and make it large enough for the information to be readable.

-A JavaScript dependant calendar control should never be the only input option.
+A calendar control that depends on JavaScript should never be the only input option.

 ---